srivishal18/srivishal18/README.md

 - 👋 Hi, I’m @srivishal18
 - 👀 I’m interested in python coding, and devolping normal applications that we use on a daily basis from scratch :)
 - 🌱 I’m currently learning python, and a bit of C++
-- 💞️ I’m looking to collaborate on Stack devolpment and Bigger projects using python
+- 💞️ I’m looking to collaborate on Stack devolpment(I have no clue how to do it, but i plan to learn it soon) and Bigger projects using python
 - 📫 How to reach me @VPayaniappa on twitter

 <!---